 ‘Why can’t I just have it?’
 She asks petulantly.

-‘I’ll get dressed.’
-Derek mumbles and with I quick glance at Taïga picks up a T-shirt and jeans from a chair.
+‘I’ll get dressed,’ Derek mumbles and with a quick glance at Taïga picks up a T-shirt and jeans from a chair.
+‘We need to talk.’

-He avoids to look her in the eye.
-‘Shall we get back to the others or stay here?’
+He avoids looking her in the eye.
+‘Shall we get back to the others or do you want to stay and take care of Rilke here?’

 ‘What was all that about?’
 Teddy nods towards the closed bathroom door.

 ‘Nothing.’
-Taïga blushes and bites her lip.
+Taïga blushes again and bites her lip.
 ‘I guess Derek wasn’t sure about my intentions.
-I mean you never let anyone touch your new laptop!’
+I mean, you never let anyone touch your new laptop!’

 ‘Hi guys!
 I brought along my stuff, or what’s left of it anyway.’